dehilsterlexis/dict-en-us/README.md

 - other syntactic features like count etc.

 ## Text Repository
-The purpose of the text repository is to
+The purpose of the text repository is to store all the dictionary information in the simplest manner from which the KB will be generated with a special KB generator analyzer.

 ## Long Term Goals
 - create a dictionary where each meaning for each word is deliniated